donomii/throff/README.md

 Throff is still in development.
 The basic language is complete and can be used for minor tasks e.g. text processing.
 However things like errors and some programmer friendly features like arity tracking are still in progress.

-## Program direction
+## Program flow

 Throff programs start at the _bottom_ and are evaluated backwards until they reach the top, where they finish.
 Actually, the line breaks are removed and the program becomes one long line, which is evaluated from right-to-left.

-All Throff functions operate on the result of code to the right of the function.
+All Throff functions (bar one) operate on the result of code to the right of the function.
+A program is one long chain of function calls, each one transforming the output of the function to the right.

     PRINTLN Hello

 evaluates Hello (a string), then PRINTLN (a function).
-PRINTLN doesn't care how its argument is made, so you can put any code there.
+PRINTLN prints the result of the function to its right, so you can replace Hello with anything, like ADD.

     PRINTLN ADD 1 2